dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-08-17-the-magic-dust-of-cryptography.markdown

 It could also be heads and tails, as pointed out by [Andreas M.
 Antonopoulos] in [Mastering Bitcoin]:

-> "The bitcoin private key is just a number.
+> The bitcoin private key is just a number.
 You can pick your private
 > keys randomly using just a coin, pencil, and paper: toss a coin 256
 > times and you have the binary digits of a random private key you can
 > use in a bitcoin wallet."